FredsTechVerse/Article_Drafts/Backend_Learnings.md

 - Let us consume utilize jwt effectively by using the user data harnessed if possible instead of passing it manually.

-## OPTIMIZATIONS

-- Refactor auth controllers futher by passing the role ...
-Do this optimization , make sure they work properly...
-Then see how we can even improve perfomance using react hook forms.

 ## BACKEND TIPS